knative/test-infra/ci/manual_release.md

   built.
-- `--tag-release`, `--notag-release` Tag (or not) the generated images with either `vYYYYMMDD-<commit_short_hash>` (for nightly releases) or `vX.Y.Z` for versioned releases. _For versioned releases, a tag is always added._
+- `--tag-release`, `--notag-release` Tag (or not) the generated images with either `vYYYYMMDD-<commit_short_hash>` (for nightly releases) or `vX.Y.Z` for versioned releases. _For versioned releases, a tag is always added (i.e., these flags are ignored)._
 - `--release-gcs` Defines the GCS bucket where the manifests will be stored.
 By default, this is `knative-nightly/MODULE` (MODULE is a Knative module name, e.g.
   `serving` or `eventing`).
 This flag is ignored if the release is not being published.